robertiainferguson/fergsite/README.md

 # fergsite

-this website is a digital version of my design portfolio, and also includes a blog
+this website is my digital record